dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 - Sustainable Software
 - NFRs
 - Quality Attributes
-summary: This blog is about how to set NFRs for carbon emissions including why it's difficult, what the principles should be and some examples
+summary: This blog is about how to set NFRs for carbon emissions including both principles and examples
 author: dhope
 ---